 Hello!
-My name is Kate and I’m a Postdoctoral Fellow at the University of Massachusetts, Amherst Department of Environmental Conservation and a Visiting Scholar in the Department of Mechanical Engineering at the University of Utah.
+My name is Kate and I’m a Postdoctoral Fellow at the University of Massachusetts, Amherst Department of Environmental Conservation and Research Faculty in the College of Engineering at the University of Utah.
 I recently received my Ph.D. from Oregon State University working with Dr. Warren Cohen in the Laboratory for Applications of Remote Sensing in Ecology (LARSE).
-My research focuses on the scientific investigation of the interconnected fields of remote sensing and spatio-temporal ecological and phenological change with a specific focus on wetland conservation.
-My passion lies in finding new ways to utilize remote sensing, geovisualization, machine learning, GIS, and geovisual cognition to investigate and identify unique wetland, phenological, and hydrological patterns from the pixel to the planet.
+My research focuses on the scientific investigation of the interconnected fields of remote sensing and spatio-temporal ecological and phenological change with a specific focus on habitat conservation.
+My passion lies in finding new ways to utilize remote sensing, geovisualization, machine learning, GIS, and geovisual cognition to investigate and identify unique biological and ecological patterns from the pixel to the planet.

 "I know that Google Earth Engine will continue to escalate in its innovation and I’m excited to be a part of that"